ajansari/aiEmailAndMeetingAssistant/README.md

 # aiEmailAndMeetingAssistant
 This is an open source Copilot Studio Autonomous AI Email Meeting Assistant

-# This repository contains an Unmanaged solution export of the Agent if you would like to import and test on your end
+# This repository contains a ziped Unmanaged solution export of the Agent if you would like to import and test on your end
+The quickest way to put this agent to use is to navigate to the 'Agents' menu/page in Copilot Studio, click 'Import Agent', and select this .zip file to be imported

+# Source Code
+Source is included in the folder /source for review and comparison purposes.
+At this time (December 2025), there is no official mechanism to publish this source to create a new Agent in Copilot Studio.

 # In this repo, you will find three different Instruction sets for an autonomous agent that can answer emails and schedule metings on your behalf: Basic, Intermediate, Advanced.
 The zipped Solution included in this repo has the Advanced instructions